 I have been a seafood lover for as long as I can remember.
 But my kids?
 Not so much.
 I have two incredibly picky eaters who only try foods based on smell (uh-oh for seafood!), and two who will try anything.
 After much experimenting in the kitchen, I have discovered a few foolproof ways that I can get the entire family to eat seafood, like delicious Alaska halibut.
-No cooking two separate dinners in this house!

 It took me a few years, but seafood is finally a weekly staple in our household.
 This kid friendly baked Alaska halibut is one of our favorites!
 Here are a few guidelines that I stick to when encouraging my kids to try new foods, especially seafood.